The Essential Earth, Wind & Fire

 The Essential Earth, Wind & Fire is a compilation album by American band Earth, Wind & Fire issued in July 2002 by Columbia/Legacy.
-The Essential Earth, Wind & Fire has been certified Gold in the US by the RIAA.
+It has been certified Gold in the US by the RIAA.

 Overview

 With the LP came a sampler which featured remixes of Can't Hide Love and Let's Groove.
-During October 2002 the remix sampler was issued as a single and got to No. 4 on the UK Dance Singles Chart.
+During October 2002, the remix sampler was issued as a single and got to No. 4 on the UK Dance Singles Chart.

+Critical reception

+Mark Anthony Neal of PopMatters proclaimed: "The Essential Earth, Wind, and Fire, chronicles the best music of arguably the most popular R&B/soul band of the last three decades."
+Barry Walters of Blender, who gave the collection a four out of five star rating, opined: "the 34 tracks on The Essential encompass these funky spiritualists’ many sides, from preachy (“All About Love”) to sensual (“Can’t Hide Love”) to ecstatic (“Boogie Wonderland”)."
+With a 4.5 out of 5 star rating, Stephen Thomas Erlewine of Allmusic wrote: "The single-disc Greatest Hits remains the choice for the casual and the curious listener due to its concise concentration of classics, but anybody who wants a thorough retrospective should choose this."
+Howard Dukes of SoulTracks called the album "a collection that will definitely get the party started".